oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 For this reason, only ahead-of-time (or "offline") kernel compilation mode is supported for FPGA.
 The long compile time for FPGA hardware makes just-in-time (or "online") compilation impractical.

 Long compile times are detrimental to developer productivity.
-The Intel® oneAPI DPC++ Compiler provides several mechanisms that enable DPC++ developers targeting FPGA to iterate quickly on their designs.
+The Intel&reg; oneAPI DPC++ Compiler provides several mechanisms that enable DPC++ developers targeting FPGA to iterate quickly on their designs.
 By circumventing the time-consuming process of full FPGA compilation wherever possible, DPC++ FPGA developers can enjoy the fast compile times familiar to CPU and GPU developers.

 ### Three types of DPC++ FPGA compilation